magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

   -p, --pom PATH   Set the pom.xml file to use to PATH.
 ```

-This help is mostly about corner cases which are not in not our
+This help is mostly about corner cases which are not in our
 scenario.
 We'll stay with the default behavior, without passing any
 options to the `install` task: